 Once I got the size of matte board I was going to use, what my basic theme (grandma) was picked, my photos were copied...I then needed something that would bring my grandmothers personality out in the piece as well at tie all of the content together.
 She loved flowers, her family, fanciful things and her religion.
 She was very proud of her family and was a sentimental person.
 She liked to sit and tell you stories of her life and things that she was proud of , and she loved to display things around her so she could show them to everyone.
 I tried to get things for the project that would show her and who she was.
 Things like roses, fairies , vintage items, and quotes about family and love.

 Both of these pictures show some of the items I used to bring out her love of family and give the piece a flavor of what and who she was in life.
 You can use quotes you like printed on velum or paper.
 You can cut out images in clip art books.
 You can also purchase packages and books full of paper image that are designed for doing collage type projects.
 I also made copies of some of the cards she had saved from family members to cut out and use, but you are not destroying the original item.
 Using copies of originals are easier to use, because if you make a mistake, or do not like the way it looks, you can redo it again.
 That is also why you want to use copies of photos, so you still have the originals to save however you choose.
 I also suggest that you buy an art work fixative spray and use it on all of your copies, drawings, stamping, or hand writing you did to use in your project.
 If you do this, there is less chance that you will have any kind of bleeding of ink or color in your projects.
 It is something I just have gotten into the habit of doing, since I use a lot of copied material and my own drawings, and it is so frustrating when you put the finish on and something bleeds.
 I like to use Krylon Workable Fixatif spray, but there are other brands out there too.
 You can use buttons, ribbon, old jewelry pieces that are not valuable, lace and just about anything you think makes a project have a 'feel' or personality to it.
 I chose to use some inexpensive jewelry pieces I had, like a butterfly and dragonfly pin that I found somewhere.
 I just removed the pin backs from them.
 The rhinestones made them stand out so well and were things that she would have loved.
-I also found some old skeleton keys that would give a vintage feel.
-The copies of the cherubs and fairies were something she would have smiled at as well.
-There is no limits to what you can use to capture the personality of someone, or the feel that you are looking for.

 Now that you have a bunch of images, photos,quotes and other ephemera and goodies set aside, you can start playing around with how you want it all to lay out.
 I like to take scrap booking paper, wrapping paper, fabric, lace, copies of sheet music or something like that to cover the total base of my item.
 With this project I used a paper that looked like a crackled old painted item.
 I do this so that if there is a gap between the items, there is still something with the theme or feel peeking through.
 You might want to stay away from real busy prints because it can make a project look too cluttered.
 Even though collage is kind of cluttering things together, you do not want to make it so busy that it is not pleasant to look at.
 Once the project is finished you want it to be interesting and draw a person into it.
 When looking at it, the eye should flow over the piece and have a look and feel of continuity.
 With this piece, many friends and family commented that they loved to look at it, because they can look again and again and still find things they did not see before, and that is the effect I love to have.
 I want to make something interesting and fun to look at, and also make it pleasing to look at over and over, but I don't want it to be so over done that the theme is swallowed up.